donbecker/donb.linuxacademy/awsdevopspro/9-PracticeExam.md

 ==============================================================================================================================================================

+8.
+You have an Auto Scaling group with 2 AZs.
+One AZ has 4 EC2 instances and the other has 2 EC2 instances.
+None of the instances are protected from scale in.
+Based on the default Auto Scaling termination policy what will happen?

+A. Auto Scaling selects an instance to terminate randomly .

+B. Auto Scaling terminates which unprotected instances are closest to the next billing hour.

+* C. Auto Scaling will select the AZ with 4 EC2 instances and terminate an instance.

+D. Auto Scaling will terminate unprotected instances in the Availability Zone with the oldest launch configuration.

+5.
+You have received an alarm notification that your RDS DB instance is hovering between 70 and 100 % utilization.
+You determine that you need to scale your DB tier.
+Your application is very read heavy.
+What steps can you take?
+Choose 2

+A. Convert to a DynamoDB back end

+* B. Add RDS DB instances to shard your data set

+C. Create an Auto Scaling Group of RDS instances

+* D. Add Read Replicas to offload some read traffic

 Question 73 of 80
 Multi-answer: Select 2
 You manage the operations of a medium size application accepting connections from 1000's of IOT devices.
 The application uses a number of DynamoDB tables, but one specifically is used by the IOT devices once every 15 minutes to store 'heartbeat' information - consisting of a device_id and a timecode.
 The table is currently set to 5000WCU to cope with the peak usage of these heartbeat data blobs.
 The business finance manager has approached you to reduce costs and the heartbeat table is one area you consider.
 Which options below offer a 'possible' solution to reducing costs (note. each would need to be investigated in detail to confirm, before implementation)